Chemtrails? You should know about GeoEngineering

 Some people get worried because of how long contrails hang around after the plane has moved on.
-Numerous books on the subject suggest that contrails can last anywhere from less than a second, up to several hours though.
-It all depends on the atmospheric conditions and of course the altitude the plane is flying.
+Numerous books on the subject suggest that contrails can last anywhere from less than a second up to several hours.
+It all depends on the atmospheric conditions and, of course, the plane’s altitude.
 The thing to remember is that contrails are basically clouds.
 In fact, when you consider the overall makeup, contrails are very similar to cirrus clouds.

-The question you need to ask yourself, however, is how can contrails remain longer than a couple of hours, in a sky that is cloudless or has few clouds in the first place.
-Other questions might include, why does it always seem to rain within a day or so of the sky being filled with these trails?
+However, the question you need to ask yourself is how contrails can remain longer than a couple of hours in a sky that is cloudless or has few clouds in the first place.
+Other questions might include why it always seems to rain within a day or so of the sky being filled with these trails?
 Is there something else to consider?
 Is it a conspiracy?
 What about those clouds with the pretty little rainbow in them?

-The answer to whether or not this is a real thing is simple enough, but let’s define the question first.
-There are actually several questions you could ask yourself right now, but let’s start at the beginning: Are any aircraft really spraying anything like chemicals at high altitudes?
+The answer to whether or not this is real is simple enough, but let’s define the question first.
+You could ask yourself several questions right now, but let’s start at the beginning: Are any aircraft spraying anything like chemicals at high altitudes?

-Well, if you ask the experts, that answer is actually a resounding yes, and the information to prove this is actually all over the place!
-In fact, this practice is commonplace and is “well-entrenched across the West and Midwest” according to guys like Arlen Huggins, a scientist with the Desert Research Institute.
+Well, if you ask the experts, that answer is a resounding yes, and the information proving this is all over the place!
+In fact, this practice is commonplace and is “well-entrenched across the West and Midwest,” according to guys like Arlen Huggins, a scientist with the Desert Research Institute.

 The University of Michigan was writing about this as far back as 1970.
-But yes, it is true that airplanes over the West and Mid-west are spraying chemicals into the sky, but what we need to figure out is what are these planes spraying and why?
+But yes, airplanes over the West and Mid-west are indeed spraying chemicals into the sky, but what we need to figure out is what are these planes spraying and why?

-In order to find these answers, we have to first ask “what are they spraying?”
+To find these answers, we must first ask, “what are they spraying?”
 Let’s get back to Arlen Huggins.
 Once again, he’s a scientist with DRI who has stated it is commonplace.
 But instead of asking him, let’s look at what he does and who he works for.
 Let’s explore the DRI website.

 The DRI Cloud Seeding Program is operated by the Division of Atmospheric Sciences, located in the Northern Nevada Science Center (NNSC), Reno, Nevada.
 The DRI cloud seeding program originated as an outgrowth of DRI weather modification research programs funded through USBR and NOAA.